Post-Baccalaureate Registered Nurse Residency Program

 - United States citizen

-- Graduated from a CCNE or NLNAC accredited program with a BSN or MSN between 12/2021 and 6/2022 serving in your FIRST nursing role.
+- Graduated from a CCNE or NLNAC accredited program with a BSN or MSN within the last 12 months, serving in your FIRST nursing role.

 - Be physically capable of walking, bending, stooping, and some lifting in the direct care of patients.
 There may also be extended periods of sitting.